Reapplying for Financial Assistance

 (Required for all students who wish to be considered for institutional, need-based scholarship)

 This application must be filed online.
-If your parents are divorced or separated, and Brandeis has required information from your noncustodial parent in previous years, your noncustodial parent must also submit the Noncustodial PROFILE online using the username and pin provided to you upon completion of the CSS/Financial Aid PROFILE.
+If your parents are divorced or separated, and Brandeis has required information from your noncustodial parent in previous years, your noncustodial parent must also submit a CSS Profile online.

 3. Tax Returns